So, Maine votes in three weeks. We pretty much know what will happen

-Good morning from Augusta, where officials are readying for election in just over three weeks that you may have already forgotten about if you knew about it at all.
+Good morning from Augusta, where officials are readying for an election in just over three weeks that you may have already forgotten about if you knew about it at all.

 Mainers will vote on June 13 on a $50 million bond issue for economic development, $45 million of which would be earmarked for infrastructure, equipment and technology upgrades in seven targeted sectors, including aquaculture, forestry, agriculture and composite materials.